 Products that are on sale can get sold out quickly.
 You can still get them at the same price, perhaps at a later time, by asking for a raincheck.
-Once the store has stocked such product, you can go back to the store and purchase it at a discounted price.
+Once the store has stocked such a product, you can go back to the store and purchase it at a discounted price.
 If you’re redeeming a raincheck, be sure to bring the voucher along to present to the cashier.

 23. Wait until after the holidays

-Candies will be cheaper after Halloween and stores will cut down chocolate prices after valentines.
+Candies will be cheaper after Halloween and stores will cut down chocolate prices after Valentine.
 If you want to purchase these items for your own consumption, and not really to go along with the occasion, then you might want until after the holidays to purchase them.
 You won’t believe how cheaper they get after a heavily commercialized occasion.
 This is one incredible frugal grocery shopping tip everyone should consider.

 24. Play your own music

 Did you notice how most stores play relaxingly slow music when you shop?
 It’s not because they’re fond of chill music; it’s because such tunes tell your brain to take your sweet time perusing the aisles and getting one item after next.